mikevonwang/rhaetia/README.md

   ]],
   ```

-  This is equivalent to just setting `route_path` to `''`.
+  This is equivalent to just duplicating the `route_branch` and setting the duplicate's `route_path` to `''`.
 This example below behaves exactly like the one above:

   ```javascript
   ['settings', Settings, [